Chapter 17 BWV 25 Es ist nichts Gesundes an meinem Leibe

 The sixteenth cantata of the cycle for the fourteenth Sunday after Trinity.

 Sin, decay, God′s fury and the rotting of bones permeate much Lutheran theology in general and this opening chorus in particular----my flesh cannot recover nor my bones rest because of my sin and Your anger.
-The opening chorus is based upon a similar principle to that of C 77 heard the previous week, but the techniques applied ensure that the resultant musical character is very different.
-The principle is that of taking a chorale and using phrases of it throughout, separated from each other but consistently played by the same instruments.
+The opening chorus is based upon a similar principle to that of C 77 performed the previous week, but the techniques applied ensure that the resultant musical character is very different.
+The essential structural principle is that of taking a chorale and using phrases of it throughout, separated from each other but consistently played by the same instruments.
 In C 77 the trumpet and continuo lines carried the melody albeit in different rhythmic permutations.
 In C 25 it is a brass quartet of one cornet and three trombones, liberated from their traditional roles of doubling voices, particularly in motet-like choruses.

 Before looking at the specific chorale used, it is necessary to note that it is not the same as that which ends the cantata.
 In a number of his earlier works it was common practice for Bach to use two or even more within the one composition, a practice he later largely retreated from.
 The principle characteristic of the great second cycle is the fact that cantatas were united through the use of a single chorale which formed the basis of the opening fantasia, ended the work and frequently generated, or were quoted in, arias and recitatives.